 A New Hope at Point Reyes

 When a wreck was found, the surfmen did what they did best, they saved lives.
-A shipwrecked mariner you could be assured that the surfmen's presence gave you close to a 99% chance of survival.
+As a shipwrecked mariner, you could be assured that the surfmen's presence gave you a much better chance of survival.
 Equipped with a surf boat and breeches buoys, a keeper would determine the best way to aid those in distress.
 Using a surfboat with the eight surfmen rowing and the keeper steering, the crew of the lifesaving station would take the imperiled mariners back to shore.

 In the early years of lifesaving at Point Reyes, the surfmen knew of danger.
 But it was not the isolation of the beach or the vast open ocean that they feared.
 It was the unrelenting, pounding surf that lay between.
 Strong surf could keep a rescue operation at bay for hours or capsize a surfboat, taking a man's life in a cold sea.
 In the first three years of operation, three surfman lost their lives while they honed their lifesaving skills in drills.
 These experiences resonated throughout the Life Saving Service in its motto "Ye have to go out but ye don't have to come in."

-The move to Chimney Rock in 1927 relieved many who faced the dangers of the Great Beach surf but lives risked and lost in the pursuit of saving others were not a thing of the past.
+The move to Chimney Rock in 1927 relieved many who faced the dangers of the Great Beach surf, but lives risked and lost in the pursuit of saving others were not a thing of the past.
 After only two months at the new site, the men of the station responded to their first rescue saving the crew from a burning vessel.
 As the years passed and the Coast Guardsmen left their marks in the Station's logbooks, hints of their bravery can often found.
-Life saving crews risked their lives in rough seas, near the rocky headlands and among towering waves saving the lives of many.
+Lifesaving crews risked their lives in rough seas, near the rocky headlands, and among towering waves saving the lives of many.
 In the process they lost two of their own.

 Our Maritime Past and Future

 These stations and those who staffed them fulfilled their roles in the development of coastal cities and industries.
-Today the Historic Lifeboat Station at Point Reyes National Seashore is used as a educational facility for non-profit groups learning about the resources of the natural and cultural resources of Point Reyes.
+Today, the Historic Lifeboat Station at Point Reyes National Seashore is used as an educational facility for non-profit groups learning about the resources of the natural and cultural resources of Point Reyes.
 The building is visible from the Chimney Rock Trail and is sometimes open to the public on weekends and holidays from January to mid-March.
 For more information, please call the National Seashore at 415-464-5100.